RhahiSpace/web-repl/content/fly/suborbital-sample-return.md

 [Craft files](/craft/karman)

 While carrying biological payload is not a requirement in Karman 3, I added it to collect "science" earlier (which is an in-game resource to unlock better technology).
-Due to the added payload, Karman 1 design is not enough to reach 140 km.
+Due to the added payload, Karman 1 rocket with the same payload will not reach 140 km.

 In Karman 5, I used the science gained to unlock an improved rocket engine, XASR-1.
-In real life, this engine was used for [Aerojet General X-8](https://en.wikipedia.org/wiki/Aerojet_General_X-8).
+Thanks to the improved performance, I no longer need the double kick stage.

 ### Program